|Starts||Jul 2nd 2020|

 Spend the morning photographing Puffins at the cliffs.
 After lunch, we will drive through tundra terrain where we may encounter moose, caribu and other wildlife.
 We will arrive at Cape St. Marys for our first glimpse of the Gannets.

 July 5 – Gannets at Cape St. Marys

 We will spend the day at the amazing Bird Rock with the opportunity to photograph over 15,000 pairs of gannets as well as Black-legged Kittiwakes, Common Murres, Thick-billed Murres, and Razorbills.

-We will spend the morning at Cape St. Marys again and then drive up through Witless bay where we will take a boat trip for the opportunity to photograph whales as well as puffins and other seabirds on the wing.
+We depart early and drive up through Witless bay where we will take a boat trip for the opportunity to photograph whales as well as puffins and other seabirds on the wing.

 July 7 – Travel day